OmenApps/django-segments/docs/reference.md

 .. data:: PREVIOUS_FIELD_ON_DELETE

-    The behavior to use when deleting a segment or span that has a previous segment or span.
+    The behavior to use when deleting a segment that has a previous segment.
 Default is :attr:`django.db.models.CASCADE`.

 -- data:: SPAN_ON_DELETE

-    The behavior to use when deleting a span.
+    The behavior to use for segment instances with foreign key to a deleted span.
 Default is :attr:`django.db.models.CASCADE`.